imbhargav5/rooks/docs/useInViewRef.md

 ## About

 Simple hook that monitors element enters or leave the viewport that's using Intersection Observer API.

+### Details

 It returns a ref to observed element, as well as boolean flag - `inView` that will tell if the element is inside of the viewport / parent element or not.
 You can also pass a callback that will be fired everytime the Observer will be triggered.
 To understand the Intersection Observer API better, please check its [documentation on MDN](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).

 [//]: # "Main"